Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Optimal Wasserstein Consensus Mechanism

 has an optimal solution for any $\lambda\in\Delta_K$, then

 \item If $\mc Z = \{ \mathbbm 1_n\}$, then

 \end{enumerate} \end{proposition}

-Because the aggregated covariance matrix $\covsa$ is not available in closed form, it is intractable to devise the optimal consensus mechanism under the Wasserstein distance in the general setting.
-Luckily, if we impose the simultaneous diagonalizability assumption similar to Theorem~\ref{thm:refor}, then the optimal mechanism can be identified by solving a convex optimization problem, as highlighted in the next theorem.
+Because the aggregated covariance matrix $\covsa$ is not available in closed form for general $K$, it is intractable to devise the optimal consensus mechanism under the Wasserstein distance in the general setting.
+Fortunately, if we impose the simultaneous diagonalizability assumption similar to Theorem~\ref{thm:refor}, then the optimal mechanism can be identified by solving a convex optimization problem, as highlighted in the next theorem.